Teens talking about health disparities

 Most importantly, we must provide opportunities for minority populations that have been marginalized in the past.

-Disparities are rooted in inequities in the opportunities and resources needed to maintain optimal health, according to the Robert Wood Johnson Foundation (RWJF).
-Health systems must dismantle the norms that enable race-based advantage.
+Health disparities are rooted in inequities in the opportunities and resources needed to maintain optimal health, according to the Robert Wood Johnson Foundation (RWJF).
+Health systems must dismantle the norms that enable race-based advantages for privileged communities.

 • Partner with community organizations